fliegen/cordova-plugin-tag-manager/README.md

 - `tagManager.trackEvent`: Log an event.

 - `tagManager.trackPage`: Log a page view.

-- `tagManager.pushEvent`: Pushes any event onto the Data Layer.
-This is not only reserved for event types.

 - `tagManager.dispatch`: Force an immediate dispatch to Tag Manager.